What's deprecated or removed from SharePoint Server 2019

 The Machine Translation Service will remain supported but deprecated for the SharePoint Server 2019 release.

 The Variations will remain supported but deprecated for the SharePoint Server 2019 release.

 PerformancePoint Services has a significant dependency on Microsoft Silverlight, which is a technology that will no longer be supported as of October 12, 2021.
 PerformancePoint Services will remain supported, but deprecated, for the SharePoint Server 2019 release.
 Customers are recommended to explore Microsoft Power BI as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.

 There will not be a new SharePoint Designer client shipped with this release.
 Microsoft will ensure that SharePoint Designer 2013 will work with SharePoint Server 2019 for the remainder of the client support lifecycle (2026).
 SharePoint Designer 2013 will not be supported beyond that timeframe.

-As we announced in the SharePoint Community Blog, site mailboxes are being deprecated in SharePoint Online.
+As we announced in the SharePoint Community Blog, site mailboxes are being deprecated in SharePoint.
 Site mailboxes will remain supported, but deprecated, in the SharePoint Server 2019 release.
 Customers are recommend to explore shared mailboxes as an alternative to site mailboxes.